-<3> Section 3.1.4.2: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2 operating system, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, the /LM/W3SVC path and all its child paths do not implement the locking behavior described in 3.1.1.
+<3> Section 3.1.4.2: On Windows Vista and later, and on Windows Server 2008 and later, the /LM/W3SVC path and all its child paths do not implement the locking behavior described in 3.1.1.
 OpenKey calls on these paths will succeed and will not return ERROR_PATH_BUSY even if other keys are open to parent or child paths.

-<4> Section 3.1.4.4: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, Windows Server 2016 Technical Preview, there is no check of the permission level of the metabase handle used in the AddKey method for metabase paths under and including /LM/W3SVC.
+<4> Section 3.1.4.4: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of the metabase handle used in the AddKey method for metabase paths under and including /LM/W3SVC.

-<5> Section 3.1.4.5: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, the implementation of CopyKey does not check that the destination handle is opened with write permissions for metabase paths under and including /LM/W3SVC.
+<5> Section 3.1.4.5: On Windows Vista and later, and on Windows Server 2008 and later, the implementation of CopyKey does not check that the destination handle is opened with write permissions for metabase paths under and including /LM/W3SVC.
 Instead, the implementation checks the source handle for write access.
 This will cause valid calls to CopyKey to fail with E_ACCESSDENIED.

-<6> Section 3.1.4.6: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, there is no check of the permission level of the metabase handle used in the DeleteKey method for metabase paths under and including /LM/W3SVC.
+<<6> Section 3.1.4.6: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of the metabase handle used in the DeleteKey method for metabase paths under and including /LM/W3SVC.

-<7> Section 3.1.4.7: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, all calls to the DeleteChildKeys method return ERROR_INVALID_HANDLE for the "/LM/W3SVC" path and all its child paths.
+<7> Section 3.1.4.7: On Windows Vista and later, and on Windows Server 2008 and later, all calls to the DeleteChildKeys method return ERROR_INVALID_HANDLE for the "/LM/W3SVC" path and all its child paths.

-<8> Section 3.1.4.8: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, there is no check of the permission level of the metabase handle used in the DeleteData method for metabase paths under and including /LM/W3SVC.
+<8> Section 3.1.4.8: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of the metabase handle used in the DeleteData method for metabase paths under and including /LM/W3SVC.

-<9> Section 3.1.4.9: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, there is no check of the permission level of the metabase handle used in the DeleteAllData method for metabase paths under and including /LM/W3SVC.
+<9> Section 3.1.4.9: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of the metabase handle used in the DeleteAllData method for metabase paths under and including /LM/W3SVC.

-<10> Section 3.1.4.9: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, the server does not treat ALL_METADATA as matching the user type of data in the DeleteAllData method for metabase paths under and including /LM/W3SVC.
-The dwMDUserType parameter must exactly match the data to be deleted.
+<10> Section 3.1.4.9: On Windows Vista and later, and on Windows Server 2008 and later, the server does not treat ALL_METADATA as matching the user type of data in the DeleteAllData method for metabase paths under and including /LM/W3SVC.
+The dwMDUserType parameter has to exactly match the data to be deleted.

-<11> Section 3.1.4.10: The CopyData method will return ERROR_PATH_NOT_FOUND on Windows NT 4.0 operating system Service Pack 2 (SP2), Windows 2000, Windows XP, and Windows Server 2003 when the destination path specified by pszMDDestPath does not exist.
+<11> Section 3.1.4.10: The CopyData method returns ERROR_PATH_NOT_FOUND on Windows NT 4.0 operating system Service Pack 2 (SP2), Windows 2000 Professional, Windows 2000 Server, Windows XP, and Windows Server 2003 when the destination path specified by pszMDDestPath does not exist.

-For destination paths under and including /LM/W3SVC, the CopyData method will not return an error on Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview when the destination path specified by pszMDDestPath path does not exist.
+For destination paths under and including /LM/W3SVC, the CopyData method does not return an error on Windows Vista and later, and on Windows Server 2008 and later when the destination path specified by pszMDDestPath path does not exist.

-<12> Section 3.1.4.11: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, there is no check of the permission level of metabase handle used in the EnumKeys method for paths under and including /LM/W3SVC.
+<12> Section 3.1.4.11: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of metabase handle used in the EnumKeys method for paths under and including /LM/W3SVC.
 There is also no permission check performed for EnumKeys when enumerating the path /LM if dwMDEnumObjectIndex is 0 or 1.

-<13> Section 3.1.4.12: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, there is no check of the permission level of the metabase handle used in the R_EnumData method for paths under and including /LM/W3SVC.
+<13> Section 3.1.4.12: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of the metabase handle used in the R_EnumData method for paths under and including /LM/W3SVC.